 Cardiac resynchronization therapy (CRT) is a procedure used to treat problems with how your heart beats.
 CRT is also called biventricular pacing.
 Your heart has 2 upper chambers, called atria, and 2 lower chambers, called ventricles.
 Your heartbeat is synchronized when all areas of your heart beat together properly.
 When the areas of your heart do not beat as they should, your heart cannot pump enough blood and oxygen to your body.
 You may have trouble breathing, tire easily, and have swelling in your legs and feet.

 Before your procedure:

 - You may need blood tests before your procedure.
 You may need an EKG, echocardiogram, or MRI to check your heart function.
-A vein x-ray may also be done to help your caregiver plan your procedure.
-Talk to your caregiver about these or other tests you may need.
+A vein x-ray may also be done to help your healthcare provider plan your procedure.
+Talk to your healthcare provider about these or other tests you may need.
 Write down the date, time, and location for each test.

 The night before your procedure: